File 324 · Open (folklore)

 The cryptid position treats the Jersey Devil as a real, elusive animal of the Pine Barrens — possibly a relict species or something genuinely unknown — supported by three centuries of sightings and the eeriness of the vast, sparsely populated forest.
 Claimed It emphasizes the persistence of reports and the occasional unexplained track [3].

-The historical and skeptical position, and this archive's, is that the Jersey Devil is folklore with a well-documented origin in a colonial feud, periodically revived by panic (as in 1909) and by misidentification of known animals — sandhill cranes, large owls, and other Pine Barrens wildlife.
-Disputed The absence of any physical evidence across centuries, combined with the traceable cultural history, makes this one of the better-understood American monster legends.
+The historical and skeptical position, and this archive's, is that the Jersey Devil is folklore with a well-documented origin in a colonial feud, periodically revived by panic (as in 1909) and by misidentification of known animals.
+Disputed Candidate misidentifications include the sandhill crane (a large, long-legged, eerie-cried bird occasionally seen in the region), large owls, and hammering-headed deformities in ordinary animals; strange “tracks” in snow are easily produced by known animals and thawing.
+The absence of any physical evidence across centuries, combined with the traceable cultural history, makes this one of the better-understood American monster legends.
 The honest summary is that the Jersey Devil is real as a story, not as a species [1][2].

 The unanswered questions.